-Therefore, the importing tool expects a certain data folder layout to work on and also relies on so called project files (which are very simple) to identify potential projects.
-The next section will introduce the project file format and after that the data layout will be explained.
+The command line option and the file based import are explained in more detail below.
+The latter expects a certain data folder layout to work on and als relies on so called project files (a file in a simple YAML format) to identify potential projects.
+Its data layout is explained below as well.